nipunjyoti/MNIST_model/README.md

 # MNIST_model
+Only used numpy and pandas to build this model.
-This model used for handwritten digit recognition.
+Used for handwritten digit recognition.